The red Siberian Husky dog is known for their mischievous nature, playfulness, and high energy drive.

 The Red Husky is a working dog and they love accomplishing tasks and being praised by their owners.

-Training your Husky will prove to be difficult, they will test you and require consistent and ongoing training.
+Training with your Husky will prove to be difficult, they will test you and require consistent and ongoing training.
+Here are some puppy training tips to help.

 We only recommend experienced owners for this breed, novice owners may not have the experience required to train this canine.